core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The AEAD algorithm provides only group authentication, i.e. it ensures that a message sent to a group has been sent by a member of that group, but not by the alleged sender endpoint.
 This is why source authentication of messages sent to a group is ensured through a counter signature computed by the sender endpoint using its own private key and then appended to the message payload.

-In addition, it is required that all group members are trusted, i.e. they do not forward the content of group messages to unauthorized entities.
-However, in many use cases, the devices in the group belong to a common authority and are configured by a commissioner (see {{sec-use-cases}}).
+Note that, even if an endpoint is authorized to be a group member and to take part in group communication, there is a risk that it behaves inappropriately.
+For instance, it can forward the content of messages in the group to unauthorized entities.
+However, in many use cases, the devices in the group belong to a common authority and are configured by a commissioner (see {{sec-use-cases}}), which results in a practically limited risk and enables a prompt detection/reaction in case of misbehaving.

 ## Uniqueness of (key, nonce) {#ssec-key-nonce-uniqueness}